qudratyunusov/qudratyunusov/Roadmap.md

 * Fix the ds4x.ppu.elf sample: KeyUp events are not properly handled in cellPad.
 * Enable sorting by Title / Serial / etc. in the panel "_Game List_".
 * Reverse cache files in /dev_hdd1/.
 Ask _BlackDaemon_ to get them.
+* Improve PSF Loader in order to make *PARAM.SFO files* given the parameters.
 * Implement new module functions.
 Specifically (ordered from more to less important):
     * cellJpgDec: Allow to downscale JPG images while decoding them.
 * Implement more lv2 SysCalls.
 Specifically (ordered from more to less important):